 Granada ceramics catalog; Miguel A. del Castillo Amaro and Blanca del Castillo Domínguez.
 Edit .: Mablan Desarrollos Urbanos SL, Granada, 2009.

-The original and dean workshop of Fajalauza is probably facing the final stretch of its existence.
-Cecilio Morales Moreno, its 97-year-old owner, wants his work to last and that of five centuries of the Morales surname so linked to clay.
+Fajalauza - the original and dean oif all ceramics workshops - is likely facing the final stretch of its existence.
+Cecilio Morales Moreno, its 97-year-old owner, wants his work - and that of five centuries of the Morales name so closely associated with clay - to last.
 His nephews have created a foundation that will try to take care of and make known the most famous crafts of Granada.
-They just need a little push from the Administration.
+They only need a little support from public authorities.